-The BE loads observed in wastewater indicate that cocaine use is highest in western and southern European cities, in particular in cities in Belgium, Spain and the United Kingdom.
+The BE loads observed in wastewater indicate that cocaine use is highest in western and southern European cities, in particular in cities in Belgium, the Netherlands, Spain and the United Kingdom.
 Wastewater analysis indicates that cocaine use is very low to negligible in the majority of eastern European cities.

-The loads of amphetamine detected in wastewater varied considerably across study locations, with the highest levels reported in cities in the north of Europe.
+The loads of amphetamine detected in wastewater varied considerably across study locations, with the highest levels reported in cities in the north and east of Europe.
 Amphetamine was found at much lower levels in cities in the south of Europe.

-In contrast, methamphetamine use, generally low and historically concentrated in the Czech Republic and Slovakia, now appears to be present also in the east of Germany and northern Europe, particularly in cities in Finland.
+In contrast, methamphetamine use, generally low and historically concentrated in the Czech Republic and Slovakia, now appears to be present also in Cyprus, the east of Germany and northern Europe.
 The observed methamphetamine loads in the other locations were very low to negligible.

-The highest mass loads of MDMA were found in the wastewater in cities in Belgium, the Netherlands and Norway.
+The highest mass loads of MDMA were found in the wastewater in cities in Belgium, Germany and the Netherlands.

-Ten countries participating in the 2016 monitoring campaign included two or more study locations (Belgium, Cyprus, Germany, Spain, Finland, France, the Netherlands, Portugal, Slovakia and UK).
+Ten countries participating in the 2017 monitoring campaign included two or more study locations (Belgium, Cyprus, Czech

+Republic, Germany, Finland, France, Netherlands, Portugal, Spain and Slovakia).
 The study highlighted differences between these cities within the same country, which may be explained in part by the different social and demographic characteristics of the cities (universities, nightlife areas and age distribution of the population).
 In the large majority of countries with multiple study locations, cocaine and MDMA loads were higher in large cities compared to smaller locations.
 No such differences could be detected for amphetamine and methamphetamine.